kra/futel-vpnbox/README.md

-remove A record for vpnbox-stage wait for DNS to propagate refresh iptables on asteriskserver prod, in futel-installation repo XXX is this necessary if the vpnbox hostname is the FQDN? ansible-playbook -i deploy/hosts update_iptables_playbook.yml stop openvpn on old vpnbox-prod-foo|bar.phu73l.net sudo service openvpn stop
+remove A record for vpnbox-stage wait for DNS to propagate refresh iptables on asteriskserver prod, in futel-installation repo ansible-playbook -i deploy/hosts update_iptables_playbook.yml stop openvpn on old vpnbox-prod-foo|bar.phu73l.net sudo service openvpn stop